semasuka/blog/_posts/2021-01-25-pandas-exercise-part-3.md

     The mean is 55.0 and the row of the second largest number is 3

 We start by calculating the mean of the values in the series using ```np.mean``` and round it.
 Then we use ```where``` to get all rows with the values superior to the mean.

-We drop NaN values (which are values inferior to the mean) and sort the remaining values to finally get the second value in the sorted series using ```.index[1]``` which correction to the second largest number superior to the mean.
+We drop NaN values (which are values inferior to the mean) and sort the remaining values to finally get the second value in the sorted series using ```.index[1]``` which correspond to the second largest number superior to the mean.

 ### Ex 53: How to get the last n rows of a DataFrame with row sum > 100?